 In 2019, Europe had an organic land area of 9%, with average payments rates of €213.15/hectare.
-Only 64% of the certified organic area is currently receiving organic support payments, amounting to almost €2 million of CAP support/year (Note: Average payment rate, percentage of certified area supported, and total spend are 2018 data).
+Only 64% of the certified organic area is currently receiving organic support payments, amounting to almost €2 billion of CAP support/year (Note: Average payment rate, percentage of certified area supported, and total spend are 2018 data).

 Achieving 25% organic land in the EU by 2030 would require the EU to: